uskay/site-breakage-test/README.md

 ![Snippet](https://cdn.glitch.global/d1d49b49-541b-4e26-8cd5-f7fa3a45e1aa/Screenshot%202024-05-17%20at%2016.20.31.png?v=1715930448796)

 ## Disclaimer
 This code base is built for demo purpose only (non production ready code).
-Please reference as one example of how View Transitions API can be used.
+Please reference as one of the examples to understand what site breakages could look like.

 ---